 How to survive in a red ocean?

-- Offer benefits which are considered irrelevant or over-unique by your competitors.
-Think for example of shape; a unique style not typical for the product category; or a unique purpose, for instance a contribution to the environment and implement this purpose throughout your whole organization, be authentic.
+- Offer benefits that competitors consider irrelevant or over-unique.
+Think for example of shape; a unique style not typical for the product category; or a unique purpose, for instance, a contribution to the environment and implement this purpose throughout your whole organization, be authentic.

 - Make a combination of benefits for your customer of different product categories or lines of business.
 The key is to define the total solution buyers seek when they choose a product or service.
 A simple way to do so is to think about what happens before, during, and after your product is used.